ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 5. Localities should link to the most specific Higher Geography possible.

+## Special Use Cases
+There are two special use cases where assigning a single administrative geography to a record is not possible.
+For example, legacy records may not have complete or have missing locality information, in which case the locality is simply "no specific locality".
+For those records, **"no higher geography recorded"** is appropriate.
+The second example is for records which do have locality information but are not limited to a single site and single administrative geography.
+For example, an archival or cultural record may be an item with entries or components spanning several locations on more than one continent, in which case, using **"no specific higher geography"** is appropriate.
+(We do assume it's from planet Earth.)

 ## Searching Guidelines

 Higher Geography should be viewed as "semi-arbitrary